Sundown Syndrome: Live performances

-"Sundown Syndrome" was added to Tame Impala's set in 2009, and was played through 2010.
+"Sundown Syndrome" was added to Tame Impala's set for the Sundown Syndrome Tour in 2009, and was played through 2010.
 In 2011, it was not performed as regularly.
 It was performed for the first time in several years at the Panorama festival in 2017.
 A performance of "Sundown Syndrome" was filmed for the 2009 Summer Sonic Festival, and a live version was later released on their live album Live at the Corner.

 "Remember Me" has been performed as far back as 2008, and is still occasionally played as of 2011.
 It was added to their set with the addition of Jay Watson on drums because the song fit his drumming style.
 In 2010, Tame Impala incorporated a quiet outro where Parker loops his vocals and experiments with effects while Dominic Simper plays synth chords.
 Parker was an instant fan of the song when he saw a music video for it on Australian music television program Rage at the age of 11.